 Lat Lon : 52.202374, 0.13598194 – click here for location

 This tall celtic cross in the parish of St Paul, is located against the west wall.
 St Paul row 1, grave 16

 In loving Memory Of Elizabeth Miller the beloved wife of Frederick William Miller born February 22 1868, died February 17 1915

 Also of Frederick William Miller born October 10th 1868 died September 22nd 1948

 Also of Doris Edith Miller daughter of Frederick and Elizabeth Miller born August 13 1897, died September 24th 1898

-Doris was born at “Oakhurst” Chesterton Road, Cambridge and baptised on September 22nd 1897.
-She was 13 months old when she died.
+Doris was the only child of Frederick and Elizabeth Miller.
+She was born at “Oakhurst” Chesterton Road, Cambridge and baptised on September 22nd 1897.